singingwolfboy/netlify-home/_posts/2015-10-22-a-step-by-step-guide-hexo-on-netlify.md

 When you push to GitHub, Netlify does all the work.
 No more manual deploying of updates or changes!

 Since your assets are hosted on GitHub, we'll need to link Netlify to GitHub.
-Click "Link to Github".
+Click "Link to GitHub".

-#### Step 3: Authorize Netlify
+#### Step 3: Authorize netlify
 ![step 3 - authorize](https://cloud.githubusercontent.com/assets/6520639/9803635/71760370-57d9-11e5-8bdb-850aa176a22c.png)

-It's time to allow Netlify and GitHub to talk to each other.
+It's time to allow netlify and GitHub to talk to each other.
 Clicking the "Authorize Application" button will do just that.
-Like it says in the image below, Netlify doesn't store your GitHub access token on our servers.
-If you'd like to know more about the permissions Netlify requests and why we need them, you can visit [https://docs.netlify.com/github-permissions/](https://docs.netlify.com/github-permissions/).
+Like it says in the image below, netlify doesn't store your GitHub access token on our servers.
+If you'd like to know more about the permissions netlify requests and why we need them, you can visit [https://docs.netlify.com/github-permissions/](https://docs.netlify.com/github-permissions/).

 #### Step 4: Choose Your Repo
 ![step 4 - repo](https://raw.githubusercontent.com/munkymack/netlify-assets/master/Step4hexo.png)

-Now that you've connected Netlify and GitHub, you can see a list of your Git repos.
+Now that you've connected netlify and GitHub, you can see a list of your Git repos.
 There's the "hexo" repo we just pushed to GitHub.
 Let's select it.

 #### Step 5: Configure Your Settings
 ![step 5 - configure](https://raw.githubusercontent.com/munkymack/netlify-assets/master/Step5hexo.png)